python-trio/trio-amqp/docs/api.rst

 Starting a connection
 ---------------------

-.. py:function:: connect(host, port, login, password, virtualhost, ssl, login_method, insist, protocol_factory, verify_ssl, kwargs) -> Transport, AmqpProtocol
+.. py:function:: connect(host, port, login, password, virtualhost, ssl, login_method, insist, verify_ssl, …) -> AmqpProtocol

-   Convenient method to connect to an AMQP broker
+   Convenience method to set up a connection to an AMQP broker.
+It is an alias for the AmqpProtocol_ class.

    :param str host:          the host to connect to
    :param int port:          broker port